 A Simple Self-Care Primer

-As you can imagine, we talk about self-care a lot (we even have self-care accountability hours!).
-That’s because it’s part of the foundation for being well while we do good in the world.
+But we do need to talk about authentic self-care because it's an important foundation for being well while we do good in the world.

 Self-care is deceptively simple in that the basic stuff really works.